OpenTitan Darjeeling (Integrated Admissible Architecture) Datasheet

 Discrete Earl Grey Differences

 The Darjeeling configuration derived from the OpenTitan’s discrete “Earl Grey” has been extended to meet the requirements for an SoC-integrated RoT.
 The main processing elements and cryptographic features are significantly similar, while several unneeded IO peripherals in an integrated context have been removed.
-A set of new IP blocks have been developed to enable integration into a larger SoC.
-These blocks are highlighted with a blue in the block diagram, and include:
+A set of new IP blocks have been developed to enable integration into a larger SoC:

 • An extended key manager block with support for TCG’s DICE Protection Environment (DPE)